d0tTino/UME/docs/CONFIG_TEMPLATES.md

 ## Docker Compose Quickstart

-The repository ships with a `docker-compose.yml` for spinning up Redpanda alongside the privacy agent.
-To start the stack:
+The repository ships with a `docker-compose.yml` for spinning up Redpanda, the privacy agent **and the UME API**.
+Bringing up the stack exposes the memory endpoints under `http://localhost:8000`.
+To start everything:

 1. Install Docker and Docker Compose.
 2. From the project root run: